 Muriel Summers, the principal of A.B.
-Combs elementary school, along with her staff, created the first leadership elementary school in the world using FranklinCovey’s The Leader in Me process, founded upon the 7 Habits.
+Combs elementary school, alongside her staff, created the first leadership elementary school in the world using FranklinCovey’s The Leader in Me process, founded upon the 7 Habits.

-Gary McGuey, a former educator and athletic director, has spent the past decade traveling to all 50 states, as well as internationally.
+Gary McGuey, a former educator and athletic director, has devoted the past decade to traveling to all 50 states and internationally.
 He has visited thousands of schools and has worked with administrators, educators, and students.

-Elizabeth Wierda inspires and encourages audiences across the country with humor and experience-inspired insight.
-She is expert in the areas of literacy, goal setting, trust building, student behavior, and at-risk strategies.
+Betsy Wierda inspires and encourages audiences across the country with humor and experience-inspired insight.
+She is a field expert in the areas of literacy, goal setting, trust-building, student behavior, and at-risk strategies.

 Erica Tyson is a passionate coach, consultant, and believer in people.
-Whether in a coaching session with an urban superintendent, a two-day workshop with rural teachers, a class of women transitioning into the workforce, or collaborating with attendees at a UN conference in Durban, South Africa, Erica fosters transformation and connection.
+Whether in a coaching session with an urban superintendent, a two-day workshop with rural teachers, or a class of women transitioning into the workforce, even in Durban, South Africa, collaborating with attendees at a UN conference, Erica fosters transformation and connection wherever she goes.

 Ashley Carranco has the honor and privilege to serve as a Leader in Me Coach and Consultant for FranklinCovey.
 She has been with FranklinCovey since 2015.
 Prior to joining FranklinCovey, Ashley served as a teacher, Instructional Specialist, Assistant Principal and Principal.
 Her first experience with the 7 Habits of Highly Effective was in college at Baylor University.

 William believes in every person’s ability to achieve life changing results.
 Organizations’ bottom lines are positively impacted when their people are fulfilled, aligned, and unleashed to produce.
-As a coach, he cultivates and nourishes the hearts and minds of those he works with through honesty, respectful and direct challenge, and a relentless belief in the person.
+As a coach, William has cultivated and nourished the hearts and minds of those he works with through honesty, respectful and direct challenge, and a relentless belief in the individual.